Refactor shell code into its own integrator

 Therefore, this clean up is important to ensure that all

 users of the Force Schedules are present in a single module.

-#3 Updated by Prashanth Kanduri 3 months ago
+#3 Updated by Prashanth Kanduri about 2 years ago

 We are trying to move force calculation schedules into its own module for a longer term goal of being able to express modular schedules. #2574

 We noticed that the shell code (which exists in